Cheers to International Sauvignon Blanc Day

 Evans & Tate 2022 Wild Cape Sauvignon Blanc

-Wild Cape is a celebration of the raw beauty of Western Australia's South West and embodies the spectacular coastline and distinct regional characteristics of Margaret River wine.
+Wild Cape is a celebration of the raw beauty of Western Australia's southwest and embodies the spectacular coastline and distinct regional characteristics of Margaret River wine.

 Senior Winemaker Matt Byrne describes this wine as “a relentless wave of flavour.
 Purity and energy – Margaret River Sauvignon Blanc in all its glory.”